 DeepSeek's origin story is unlike any other major AI lab, and understanding it explains much about the company's unusual approach to AI development.

 Liang Wenfeng graduated from Zhejiang University — one of China's top engineering institutions — where he studied machine vision.
 In 2015, he and two university classmates co-founded High-Flyer (幻方量化), a quantitative hedge fund that used machine learning for algorithmic stock trading.
-High-Flyer grew to manage roughly $8 billion in assets at its peak and reportedly achieved a 56% annual return in a strong year — making it one of China's most successful quant funds.
+High-Flyer grew into one of China's best-known quant funds; reported assets under management and return figures vary across media profiles, so this article treats them as directional context rather than audited performance data.

 The fund's competitive edge was computing infrastructure.
 High-Flyer had built massive GPU clusters for its trading models, giving Liang deep expertise in large-scale training and inference at a time when most of the AI world was still running experiments on modest hardware.
 The firm was one of the first Chinese quant funds to invest heavily in GPU computing, building data centers that rivaled those of major tech companies.
 This infrastructure bet gave High-Flyer a speed advantage in executing trades — and gave Liang an intuitive understanding of how to squeeze maximum performance from limited computing resources.